caitreid/chroma/README.md

 ### Board.js | setupBoard()

 After laying out all of the 25 `puzzle__pieces` and their surrounding `puzzle__target`, the next step I took was to create the most important functionality of the game, drag and drop.
-Leveraging HTML's drag and drop capability, I targeted blocks on the board and configured event listeners to update the DOM accordingly when pieces were moved.
+Leveraging HTML's drag and drop capability, I targeted pieces on the board and configured event listeners to update the DOM accordingly when pieces were moved.